CambrianMax/emscripten_sdl_examples/README.md

 example_2 -> Use opengl2es and shaders to display an image

+example_2 -> Simple game with sound, input, and text rendering.
+You can "play" it here-> https://cambrianmax.cool/hog_demo/main.html

 *Note I have been adding functionality to the examples so that they can be compiled